 “words are meaningless unless day-to-day action brings them to life.”

-Approaching halfway through its 6 year scope there have been some bright spots including a fund offering small grants, a major sponsorship deal and futsal being added to the activity list for GCSE & A-Level physical education qualifications in schools.
+Approaching halfway through its 6 year scope there have been some real bright spots including a fund offering small grants, a major sponsorship deal and futsal being added to the activity list for GCSE & A-Level physical education qualifications in schools.

 Futsal Through The Eyes of Football

 Throughout this time the strategy adopted in the English FA, both internally and externally, has been to promote futsal in relation to football, rather than as its own sport.
-As in the recent strategy, the English FA most often refer to it condescendingly as a “format of small-sided football”.
+As in the recent strategy, the English FA most often refer to it merely as a “format of small-sided football”.